 A mystery to many, but a necessary task.
-Pruning is done
+Pruning is done for several reasons:

 .
 Removal of dead and weak canes.